79 Buccleuch Street, Dumfries DG1 2AB

 Murdostoun Castle, Newmains, Wishaw ML2 9BY

-Murdostoun Brain Injury Rehabilitation and Neurological Care Centre provides rehabilitation, treatment, care and support for adults (18+ years) and adolescents (over 16 years) with a brain injury or other complex neurological conditions.
+Murdostoun Brain Injury Rehabilitation and Neurological Care Centre provides rehabilitation, treatment, care and support for adults (18+ years) and adolescents (16-18 years) with a brain injury or other complex neurological conditions.

 81-85 Irish Street, Dumfries DG1 2PQ